 Essentially all urban Bogota neighbourhoods south of La Candelaria (highlighted on the map below) are a no-go for safety – and the barrios to the west of the area aren’t too fun, either.

 Though just a few blocks from the idyllic-upon-first-appearance historical centre, we saw some real craziness on the streets in La Cruces at just 7pm when we drove through in a taxi (we were only there because our local friend didn’t want to visit her mate in hospital on her own since the area is so dangerous after dark).

-And although the barrio of Egipto is becoming popular as Bogota’s answer to Comuna 13, you should not be heading up there without a local (as in local to the barrio) guide.
+And although one of the real hillside Bogota neighbourhoods, Egipto, is becoming popular as Bogota’s answer to Comuna 13, you should not be heading up there without a local (as in local to the barrio) guide.